Camden Power Station

 Camden Power Station in Mpumalanga, South Africa, is a coal-fired power plant operated by Eskom.

 History

 Camden was commissioned in 1967.
 Between 1990 and 2006 the station was mothballed, but South Africa's energy crisis in the early 21st century prompted Eskom to recommission the station, starting with unit 6 in July 2005 and completing with unit 1 in July 2008.

+Camden was bombed in 1981 as part of UMkhonto weSizwe's campaign against Apartheid and the South African government's nuclear weapons program.